-For example, Wyoming conservation districts have state statutory authority related to the conservation of soil and water resources, control and prevention of erosion, conservation, development, utilization, and disposal of water, to stabilize the ranching or farming industry; preserve natural resources, protect the tax base, control floods, preserve wildlife, protect the public lands, and protect and promote the health, safety and general welfare of the people of the State.
+For example, Wyoming conservation districts have state statutory authority related to the conservation of soil and water resources, control and prevention of erosion, conservation, development, utilization, and disposal of water, to stabilize the ranching or farming industry; preserve natural resources, protect the tax base, control floods, preserve wildlife, protect the public lands, and protect and promote the health, safety, and general welfare of the people of the State.
 See Wyo.
 Stat. § 11-16-103(b).

-The Board requests that all federal actions occurring within the District requiring NEPA documentation and processes include and invite the Board to be a part of that process as a Cooperating Agency.
+The Board requests that all federal actions occurring within the District requiring NEPA documentation and processes inform the Board at the earliest possible time and invite the Board to be a part of that process as a Cooperating Agency.
 The Board at its discretion, within its authority and resources available will consider the federal invitation and respond in writing to those projects which we feel we can be a productive team member.
 In addition, Wyoming statutes also state: